 before contacting the parents or carers, your principal (or delegate) must seek advice from

 DFFH Child Protection (depending on who the report has been made to).
 They will advise your principal (or delegate) about whether it is appropriate to contact parents or carers at this stage.

 The principal (or delegate) may be advised not to contact the parents or carers (or one particular parent or carer) in circumstances where:

 - a parent or carer is alleged to have engaged in the abuse (including in circumstances of suspected family violence, where alerting the alleged perpetrator may place others at greater risk)

 - a disclosure to the parents or carers may subject the child to further or more severe abuse

 mature minors (assessed to be sufficiently mature and intelligent to make such decisions on his or her own behalf) and has requested that their parents or carers not be notified (in these circumstances ideally the child will nominate another responsible adult to be contacted).
 Victorian Government school staff can also contact the department's Legal Division on (03) 9637 3146 for further advice on assessing whether a student is a mature minor

 - the notification is likely to adversely affect the investigation of the incident by the relevant authorities.

 Advice for communicating with parents

-Where advised by Police and DHHS to be appropriate to contact the parents, the principal and/or reporting staff member (ideally together) should make sensitive and professional contact with the appropriate parents/carers as soon as possible on the day of the incident, disclosure or suspicion.
+Where advised by Police or DFFH that it is appropriate to contact the parents, the principal and reporting staff member (ideally together) should make sensitive and professional contact with the appropriate parents or carers as soon as possible on the day of the incident, disclosure or suspicion.